Clear and trackable delivery Real guarantees on every order Fast help when you need it

 What to look for before you click Buy

 • Measure the garden, then knock 30 cm off.
-The advertised footprint doesn't include the ramp, the swing-out roof or the room you need to actually clean around it.
+Advertised footprints don't include the ramp, the swing-out roof or the room you need to clean around.
 A 136 cm hutch wants roughly 1.7 m of clear ground.

 • Assume you'll want to move it.
-Grass discolours under a hutch within about four weeks, and damp builds up on the panels underneath.
-If it doesn't have wheels or removable legs, plan for two adults to shift it monthly.
+Grass discolours under a hutch inside four weeks.
+No wheels or removable legs?
+Plan for two adults to shift it monthly.

 • Check bar spacing against your specific pet.
 "Small animal" covers everything from a Netherland Dwarf to a Continental Giant.
 Guinea pigs and juvenile rabbits can squeeze through wider spacing than the box photo suggests.

 • Line the base.
-Even the best pull-out tray is easier to clean if you put a layer of newspaper or hutch liner down first.
-Five-minute upgrade that saves twenty minutes every weekend.
+Even the best pull-out tray is easier with a layer of newspaper or hutch liner down first.
+Five-minute job, twenty minutes saved every weekend.

 • Don't rely on the hutch as the whole home.
-UK rabbit welfare guidance is clear: the hutch is a shelter, not the enclosure.
+UK welfare guidance is clear: a hutch is shelter, not the enclosure.
 Plan for a run, playpen or supervised free-roam every day.

 The verdict

-For most first-time UK owners, the PawHut Elevated Hutch at £114.99 is the sensible middle — anti-UV roof, lockable door and ramped elevated design mean you're not upgrading in eighteen months.
+For most first-time UK owners the PawHut Elevated Hutch at £114.99 is the sensible middle — anti-UV roof, lockable door and ramped elevated design mean you're not upgrading in eighteen months.
 On a tight summer-holiday budget the £103.99 wooden hutch with removable legs still does the job.
-And if you've committed properly — a rabbit pair, a garden that has room, a British winter to see through — the £233.99 wheeled two-tier is the one to stretch for.
+And if you've committed properly — a rabbit pair, a garden with room, a British winter to see through — the £233.99 wheeled two-tier is the one to stretch for.

 By the Villalta Home Editorial team, July 2026.
 Edited by Juan Antonio Villalta Pacheco.